English Language Support (ELS) Programme

 If your level of English is good (e.g. IELTS 7.5 + or equivalent), the classes will probably not be suitable for you.

 How are the courses organised?

-We run two courses that cover the most important English language and academic literacy skills in both Semester 1 and Semester 2.
+We offer courses that cover the most important English language and academic literacy skills in both Semester 1 and Semester 2.
 The content is based on feedback collected from student surveys and focus groups.

-English Language Support (ELS) 5 week course, week beginning 9 Oct. to week beginning 6 Nov
+English Language Support (ELS) 5-week course, week beginning 12th Feb to week beginning 12th March

 ELS consists of 9 different part-time courses specially designed to help students improve their English for specific academic purposes.
-ELS courses are run for 5 weeks from week beginning 9 October to week beginning 6 November in Semester 1.
-You can apply for a maximum of two courses.
+Most ELS courses are run for 5-weeks from week beginning 12th February to week beginning 15th March with the exception of the Dissertation Writing course which runs for 10-weeks (details below).
+You can apply for a maximum of two ELS courses.
 Click on this link to find a list of subject areas/course information.
-To register, please follow this link.
-If you need help registering, you can use this guide to ELS registration.
-Registration closes on the 19th of October.
+To register, go to http://www.eltc-els.group.shef.ac.uk/ELSNEW/ or follow the link from the ELS website https://www.sheffield.ac.uk/eltc/languagesupport/els If you need help registering, you can use this guide to ELS registration.
+Registration closes on the 19th of February.

-ELTC Academic Sessions (ELTCAS).
-A choice of different sessions between 22 Nov. to 13 Dec.
+ELTC Academic Sessions (ELTCAS): A choice of different sessions between 18th April to 9th May

-We offer a series of single General English and Academic English sessions on various topics (e.g. Pronunciation, Writing Lab Reports) which are repeated over a 4-week period from 20 November to 13 December.
-You can choose to do as many of the sessions as you like, but please do attend your chosen sessions as space is limited.
+We offer a series of single General English and Academic English sessions on various topics (e.g. Pronunciation, Essay Writing) which are repeated over a 4-week period from 18th April to 9th May.
+You can choose to do as many sessions as you like, but please do attend your chosen sessions as space is limited.
 Click on this link to find a list of session topics available.
-To learn more about Academic English sessions click here.
 For information regarding eligibility and registration process click here.
-Registration for ELTCAS opens on the 23rd of October 2017.
+Registration for ELTCAS opens on the 05th of March 2018.